Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 So, let’s take a walk around Zanzibar Island and its amazing beaches!

-The most famous beach on the north is Nungwi beach.
+The most famous beach on the northern side is Nungwi beach.
 It is about 56 km (35 miles) north of Zanzibar town (about an hour drive), on the Nungwi Peninsula.
 If your accommodation is not on Nungwi, you can reach it by public bus dala-dala or you can hire a vehicle.

 Nungwi beach is located in a large Nungwi village, mostly known as a fishing village and the place where dhows (local wooden boats) are built.